-Action Result To complete the registration or cloning process, click OK .
-The datasource is registered or cloned immediately To confirm that the datasource connection information is accurate and valid, click Test .
-The datasource connection is tested.
-To continue configuring the datasource, click the General tab .
-The General tab of the dialog appears.
-For more information, see General Tab.
+Action Result To complete the registration or cloning process, click OK.
+Embarcadero Performance Center immediately registers or clones the datasource.
+To confirm that the datasource connection information is accurate and valid, click Test.
+Embarcadero Performance Center tests the datasource connection.
+To continue configuring the datasource, click the General tab.
+Embarcadero Performance Center opens the General tab of the dialog box.
+For more information, see General Tab .
 To continue configuring the datasource, click the Advanced tab.
-The Advanced tab of the dialog appears.
+Embarcadero Performance Center opens the Advanced tab of the dialog box.
 For more information, see Advanced Tab .

-Register/Clone/Properties Datasource dialog - Advanced Tab
+Register/Clone/Properties Datasource Dialog Box - Advanced Tab

-The table below describes the options and functionality of the Advanced tab of the Register/Clone/Properties Datasource dialog:
+The table below describes the options and functionality of the Advanced tab of the Register/Clone/Properties Datasource dialog box:

 Option Description Min.
 Connections The minimum number of connections to the target datasource.
 Max.
 Connections The maximum number of connections to the target datasource.
 Release Decay The time period after which an inactive connection will be released.
-Ping How often should the datasource be pinged for status.
-Primary Data The amount of wait time before fetching the most frequently needed data.
-Secondary Data The amount of wait time before fetching the less frequently needed data.
-SYBASE ONLY The sampling interval used by the stored procedure that Performance Center uses to gather some statistics.
+Ping How often Embarcadero Performance Center should ping the datasource for status.
+Primary Data The amount of time Embarcadero Performance Center should wait before fetching the most frequently needed data.
+Secondary Data The amount of time Embarcadero Performance Center should wait before fetching the less frequently needed data.
+SYBASE ONLY The sampling interval used by the stored procedure that Embarcadero Performance Center uses to gather some statistics.
 Time Zone The time zone for the local server.

-Register Datasour ce × General Machine Advanced Connection Pool Min.
-Connections: Sampling Intervals Ping: Primary Data : Secondary Data: Sample Data: Sampling Timeouts Data Fetch: 300 300 900 15 300 Time Zone: (GMT-05:00) Eastern Time (US & Canada)
+General Machine Connection Pool Min.
+Connections: Sampling Intervals Ping: 300 Advanced Max.
+Connections: 10 Primary Data : 300 Release Decay: 60 Secondary Data: 900 All times are in seconds Sample Data: 15 Sampling Timeouts Data Fetch: 300 Time Zone: (GMT-05:00) Ea Enable TIMED_STATIS TICS a) 🔽

-Completing the Register/Clone/Properties Datasource dialog - Advanced Tab Completing the Register/Clone/Properties Datasource dialog - General Tab Completing the Register/Clone/Properties Datasource dialog - Machine Tab
+Completing the Register/Clone/Properties Datasource Dialog Box - Advanced Tab Completing the Register/Clone/Properties Datasource Dialog Box - General Tab Completing the Register/Clone/Properties Datasource Dialog Box - Machine Tab

-Completing the Register/Clone/Properties Datasource dialog - Advanced Tab
+Completing the Register/Clone/Properties Datasource Dialog Box - Advanced Tab

-- 1 Click Advanced and in the Min.
-Connections field, enter the minimum number of connections to this datasource. - 2 In the Max.
-Connections field, type the maximum number of connections to this datasource. - 3 In the Release Decay field, type the time period after which an inactive connection will be released. - 4 In the Ping field, type the time interval specifying how often Performance Center should ping the datasource for status. - 5 In the Primary Data field, type the time that Performance Center should wait before fetching the most frequently needed data. - 6 In the Secondary Data field, type the time that Performance Center should wait before fetching the less frequently needed data. - 7 SYBASE ONLY: In the Sample Data field, type the value of the sampling interval that is used by the Sybase stored procedure to gather some statistics (sp\sysmon). - 8 Click the Time Zone list, and then click the server local time. - 9 ORACLE ONLY: To enable the TIMED\STATISTICS parameter on this datasource, select Enable TIMED\STATISTICS.
+- 1 On the Advanced tab, in the Min.
+Connections field, type the minimum number of connections to this datasource. - 2 In the Max.
+Connections field, type the maximum number of connections to this datasource. - 3 In the Release Decay field, type the time period after which an inactive connection will be released. - 4 In the Ping field, type the time interval specifying how often Embarcadero Performance Center should ping the datasource for status. - 5 In the Primary Data field, type the time that Embarcadero Performance Center should wait before fetching the most frequently needed data. - 6 In the Secondary Data field, type the time that Embarcadero Performance Center should wait before fetching the less frequently needed data. - 7 SYBASE ONLY In the Sample Data field, type the value of the sampling interval that is used by the Sybase stored procedure that Embarcadero Performance Center uses to gather some statistics (sp_sysmon). - 8 Click the Time Zone list, and then click the server local time. - 9 ORACLE ONLY To enable the TIMED_STATISTICS parameter on this datasource, select the Enable TIMED_STATISTICS check box.

 Action Result To complete the registration or cloning process, click OK.
-Performance Center immediately registers or clones the datasource.
+Embarcadero Performance Center immediately registers or clones the datasource.
 To confirm that the datasource connection information is accurate and valid, click Test.
-Performance Center tests the datasource connection.
-To continue configuring the datasource, click the General tab .
-Performance Center opens the General tab of the dialog.
+Embarcadero Performance Center tests the datasource connection.
+To continue configuring the datasource, click the General tab.
+Embarcadero Performance Center opens the General tab of the dialog box.
 For more information, see General Tab .
-To continue configuring the datasource, click the Machine tab.
-Performance Center opens the Machine tab of the dialog.
+To continue configuring the datasource, click the Machine tab .
+Embarcadero Performance Center opens the Machine tab of the dialog box.
 For more information, see Machine Tab .